avabellaw/shark-quiz/readme.md

 3. See previous high scores.

 These goals are delivered by:
-1. Being fun, stress-free and easy-to-play with plently of user feedback.
+1. Being fun, stress-free and easy to play with plenty of user feedback.
-2. Having full facts revealed after each question is finished with.
+2. Having full facts revealed after each question is finished.
 3. The user can access the leaderboard on the homepage.
 It's also revealed after submitting a new score to it.

 In future, the site owner may want to: